 Prepare your meals

-There is no way around it – eating at restaurants and getting takeaways can eat up to 20% of your annual income.
-Food delivery apps will quickly eat away at your monthly budget.
-You should dine out sparingly to keep your expenses under control.
+There’s no way around it – dining out at restaurants and ordering takeaway food can consume up to 20 per cent of your income.
+Food delivery apps are sure to drink your monthly budget.
+Limiting your dining out to keep your costs in check is best.

 Bring beverages from home